-Ask your dealer about the proper class and type of hitch you need for your individual tow vehicle/RV combination.
-A travel trailer requires a frame mounted hitch.
+Ask your dealer about the proper class and type of hitch you need to purchase for your individual tow vehicle/RV combination.
+A fifth wheel requires a pin box hitch bolted directly to the floor of the truck box through the frame.

 The hitch class rating based on the capacity that hitch has for towing and a weight classification.
-The weight classification is determined from the hitch's weight carrying capacity (the tongue weight on a travel trailer).
-Before selecting a hitch, you must know your GVWR and tongue weight.
-The rating of the hitch package purchased should be equal to or greater than the RV's GVWR and the hitch weight.
+The weight classification is determined from the hitch's weight carrying capacity (the pin box weight on a fifth wheel).
+Before selecting a hitch, you must know your GVWR and pin box rating.
+The rating of the hitch package purchased should be equal to or greater than the RV's GVWR and the pin box rating.